PraxTube/rantoni-assets/README.md

 - Destructable objects, sending enemies through walls is so much fun in Redeemer, should have that too
 - Experiment with camera responding to player (like dropkicking an enemy, should the camera move in a specific way?)

-### Regarding Player Movement with Mouse and Keyboard

-I am fairly sure that when playing with mouse and keyboard you would want to use your mouse for the target area.
-Using attack direction = move direction is just super ass.
-Dominik was the one who proposed it, but I think he will agree that it feels kinda shit (and just way too inaccurate) once he plays it that way.

 ## Game References

 Overall a great reference for what NOT to do is in the game Redeemer, boy oh boy does that game screw up (though such a juice).
 Not sure if this is a good reference overall `https://www.youtube.com/watch?v=YCjNT9qGjh4`.